Preparation & Formatting Requirements

 NIH Public Access Policy and Other Funding Body Agreements

 As a service to our authors, our publisher, Elsevier, will deposit peer-reviewed manuscripts to PubMed Central that have reported research funded by the National Institutes of Health (NIH).
-To initiate this process, the corresponding author must indicate that the study received NIH funding when completing the Rights and Access Form, which is sent to the corresponding author via email after acceptance.
-Elsevier has also established agreements and policies with multiple other funding bodies, including Wellcome Trust, to help authors comply with manuscript archiving and open access requirements.
-Details are available at https://www.elsevier.com/open-access/agreements
+To initiate this process, the corresponding author must indicate that the study received NIH funding when completing the Publishing Agreement Form, which is sent to the corresponding author via email after acceptance.
+Elsevier has also established agreements and policies with multiple other funding bodies, including Wellcome Trust, to help authors comply with manuscript archiving requirements.
+Please see the full details at https://www.elsevier.com/about/open-science/open-access/agreements